Quality, not Quantity:

 Emil Zatopek was a Czech runner who in the 1952 Olympics won the 5000 Meter, 10,000 Meter and Marathon Gold medals, setting Olympic records at each distance.
 He also provided sage advice about goals when he said “When you set your aim too high and don’t fulfill it, then your enthusiasm turns to bitterness.
 Try for a goal that’s reasonable, and then gradually raise it.”

-Be conservative at the start of training; know that the intensity level will increase as the season goes along.
+Be conservative at the start of training, and know that the intensity level will increase as the season goes along.

 Most training schedules are based upon various fitness levels.
 Some schedules have more training days and mileage than others.
 But it is the dedication and desire of each of us; the Quality of our training, balanced with our families, work, social commitments; and our natural abilities that will help us reach the goals we’ve set.